ThePinsTeam-CustomImageBuilds/custom-gp-workspaces/README.md

 # Custom Gitpod Workspace Images with `sudo`

 We build customized Gitpod Workspace images for your need, with `sudo` access.
 We had to browow stuff from [the official Git repository](https://github.com/gitpod-io/workspace-images) and configure these images bsed on what we need.
+PRs are welcome!

 ## Installation